ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

     assemble:compile   1.1s  ▇▇▇▇▇▇▇▇ 77%
     Total 1.4s

-Yes, 1.4s doesn't really make it a Speed Daemon...
+1.4s doesn't really make it a Speed Daemon...
 So I kinda lied.
 But still, it's 6 times faster than the traditional way!

 If you're curious how that's possible, read about [original issue](https://github.com/gruntjs/grunt/issues/975) which lead to creation of `jit-grunt`.